libktx/ktx/README.md

 - [actors](actors): general `Scene2D` utilities for stages, actors, actions and event listeners.
 - [collections](collections): utilities for LibGDX custom collections.
 Based on Kotlin standard library utilities.
 - [i18n](i18n): some simple functions that make internationalization less verbose and easier to use.

-Note that most of the code is tested.
+- [math](math): operator overloads for LibGDX math API and general math utilities.

+Afraid to use some third-party code?
+Run the test suites yourself. *Every* function and class added by these extensions features in at least one test.
 Going through the tests can be a great way of learning the API.

 ### Gradle